GraceLiruohan/TPS-Crime-data/README.md

 and ultimately reduce the overall crime rate.
 I built predictive models based on historical data to forecast crime hotspots (both locations and divisions), the number of crimes, and periods of elevated criminal activity.
 ## EDA
+Added 18 new features to the crime dataset, enhancing the predictive modeling process and potentially capturing more relevant patterns and insights
-I looked at the distributions of the data and the value counts for the various categorical variables.
+Looked at the distributions of the data and the value counts for the various categorical variables.
 ## Model Building
 Linear Regression – Predict the number of Crimes per Division by year